DMRobertson/thompsons_v/docs/introduction.rst

 .. note:: Previously, one would access this example by using ``from thompson.examples import nathan_pond_example``.
 I changed this, because it meant that every example was loaded (and the quasinormal bases etc. computed) whenever ``thompson.examples`` was imported.

 To see the list of available examples, consult the :mod:`documentation for the examples module <thompson.examples>`.
-You might also like to [the demo notebook](https://github.com/DMRobertson/thompsons_v/blob/master/Thompson%20example.ipynb) on GitHub.
+You might also like to consult `the demo notebook <https://github.com/DMRobertson/thompsons_v/blob/master/notebooks/Thompson%20example.ipynb>` on GitHub.

 Running the test suite
 ----------------------

 Make sure Sphinx is installed (see the installation section).
 Then navigate to the ``docs`` folder and run ``make doctest``.
 This should look through the source code for short tests and alert you if any of them fail.
 You can also run ``make html`` to build this documentation.
+Reset with ``make clean``.